idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Fixed an issue with shortcodes and widgets not working properly for some users.
+* Added backwards compatability with legacy dynamic wrapper usage in themes.

+= 1.2.3 =
+* Fixed bug with omnibar data not updating properly.

 = 1.2.2 =
 * Restructured code and made it more WP4.3 and PSR compliant.
 * Fixed bug with widgets not being cached properly.